Menacing15/sqlcmdproject/README.md

 * **tables**

-        Purpose: Print all table names in the database
+        Purpose: Print all table names in the database.

         Input: tables